dzfrias/openssl-zig/README.md

 `openssl-zig` is a Zig package for a compilation of [OpenSSL](https://github.com/openssl/openssl) version 3.4.0 using Zig 0.13.0.
-While there are other packages with a similar goal, I had trouble integrating them into my own project, and even when I looked at the source code for their build files, I didn't have a clue as to how to fix my issues.
-For this package, I made it an effort to include _no_ quirks, weird workarounds, or compromises.

-This is a **definitive, clean, and working** compilation of OpenSSL using Zig.
+While there are other packages that aim to do the same thing, my goal for this project was to build OpenSSL is the cleanest way possible, without workarounds or anything of that sort.
+Thus, I spent a long time studying OpenSSL's original build method with the goal of recreating it as _closely as possible_ using Zig.

 ## Caveats